Fahimraj12/Fahimraj12/README.md

 <h1 align="center">Hi 👋, I'm Mo Fahim Raj</h1>
-I’m a passionates Software Engineer with growing experience in full-stack development Python, and C/C++ .
+I’m a passionates Software Engineer with growing experience in full-stack development, Python, and C/C++ .
 I enjoy learning about AI/ML, building real-world applications, and continuously pushing myself to grow in the tech field.

 ## 🌐 Socials: